 Did you receive a prophetic word from God or was it all just in your mind?
+Can you really be sure your prophecy is from God?
 Here’s how to tell.

 When I hear from God, how do I know it’s not just my imagination?
 That’s the question I was asked recently, as we started my new training course on learning to prophesy.

 In the introductory session, I asked the group for their top 2 questions about hearing or listening to God.
 I gave them some time to think about it and a few days later the questions started rolling in.